plebbit/plebbit-tipping-v1/js-api/README.md

 ### Detailed Method Documentation

 #### `createTip(options)`
 Creates a new tip transaction.
-The tip amount is currently hardcoded to 0.01 ETH.
+The tip amount is automatically set to 2x the contract's minimum tip amount to ensure the transaction succeeds.

+**Requirements:**
+- Requires `privateKey` to be set during initialization
+- Wallet must have sufficient ETH balance for the tip + gas fees

 **Parameters:**
 - `options: TipOptions` - Tip configuration